 Established in 2017 and awarded to a student at either campus who demonstrates a commitment to being a productive and contributing citizen.
 It recognizes the leadership and sense of community which the lives of Mr. and Mrs. Buenger exemplified.

-Established by the graduates of the Ursuline High School class of 1961 to celebrate their 50th anniversary.
+Established by the graduates of the School of the Brown County Ursuline Class of 1961 to celebrate their 50th anniversary.
 Awarded to a female student on the St. Martin campus.

 Established in honor of Harold O. Craig, supporter of Chatfield College and especially of its fine arts programs.
 Awarded to degree-seeking students interested in the arts or community service.
 A GPA of 3.0.

 Established in 2017, and created to honor the memories of Joshua Williams, Carol Craig, Dudley Craig, Peter Craig.
 This fund will provide educational travel opportunities for students, reflecting both the values of the Craig family and William families and the needs of Chatfield’s students.

 Established by long-time Chatfield supporter, past Board of Trustees member, and Honorary Board Member, Peter Craig in memory of his wife, Jewel Craig.
 Need and merit-based.

 Established by the Board of Trustees in honor of Ellen Doyle, OSU, second president of Chatfield College.
 Awarded to students who exemplify the traits of initiative, service, dedication, and leadership.

 Established by Ann and Donald Fender of Hillsboro, long-time supporters of Chatfield College.
 Recipient must maintain a 2.5 GPA.